lunabrain-ai/lunabrain/site/content/blog/scraping-with-chatgpt/index.md

  visualization is nice as well and gives you a feel for how tokens work.

 To split the documents in an intelligent way, we are using Langchain's `TokenTextSplitter` to give us an array of chunks of the proper size.
+There are various splitters that will try to split on a complete sentence just before the token limit reached, and so on.
+This simple splitter seemed to work fine, though.

 ```python
 from langchain.text_splitter import TokenTextSplitter